RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 - **Draw Card**:
 Lose 5 Points.
 A natural number from 1 to [the number of the highest numbered Card] is randomly generated.
 The corresponding Card's name is added to your Hand.
+This cannot be done if you have less than 5 points.

 - **Use Card**:
 Specify a Card in your Hand.